New research has identified a possible mechanism for blood clotting issues in some COVID-19 patients.

 According to an interview in The Guardian with Prof. John Wilson, president-elect of the Royal Australasian College of Physicians, if this inflammation is severe, inflammatory material can collect in the bottom of a person’s lungs.
 This can make it difficult for them to gain enough oxygen into their blood, cause organs to shut down, and potentially lead to death.

 However, in addition to this pneumonia-like reaction, clinicians have also noticed that patients with COVID-19 can develop organ damage in a way not directly linked to a lack of oxygen in the blood.
-This is particularly common in the kidneys and heart.
+This is particularly common in the kidneys and

 There is some evidence that a problem with blood coagulation causes this organ damage.
 Coagulation is the process where a person’s blood thickens.
 It is crucial in stopping a person from bleeding if they get a cut.

-However, if a person’s blood coagulates too much or too little, they can have serious issues: too little, and they can develop internal or external bleeding, as seen in hemophilia.
-Too much and they could develop blood clots that can cause a stroke or heart attack.
+However, if a person’s blood coagulates too much or too little, they can have serious issues: too little, and they can develop internal or external bleeding, as seen in

 The authors of the recent study note that COVID-19 may increase coagulation in some people’s blood, which consequently causes organ damage as blood vessels become blocked.
 However, it is not yet clear how or why this occurs, which impedes the development of effective treatments.